parksoy/coursera_MLOps/README.md

 Video: Search Strategies
 Reading: Neural Architecture Search
 Video: Measuring AutoML Efficacy
 Video: AutoML on the Cloud
-Reading: AutoML
-Practice Quiz: AutoML
-Video: Assignment Setup
-App Item: A Tour of Qwiklabs and Google Cloud

 Graded: Classify Images of Clouds in the Cloud with AutoML Vision